ndrakos/blog/_posts/2020-06-25-HMF_Lightcone_Part_II.md

 ## Other Potential Problem: Periodic Boundary Conditions

 One thing I realized while adding in the extrapolation, is that I am not accounting for the periodic boundary conditions.
 Given a halo was at position $$r_j$$ in snapshot $$j$$ and position $$r_{j+1}$$ in snapshot $$j+1$$, I am assuming it travelled between these two positions, and not allowing for it to have arrived in the new position by travelling through the simulation box.
-This might not be too much of a problem, since I have so many snapshots, so halos probably rarely pass through the box
+This might not be too much of a problem, since I have so many snapshots, so halos probably rarely pass through the box.
+However, I do want to fix it.

-I will fix this by:
+I will correct the progenitor halo positions by:

 $$r_{j} \rightarrow r_{j} + {\rm boxsize}\dfrac{({\rm sign}(v_{j}) - {\rm sign}(x_j -x_{j+1}))}{2}$$